Archive for April, 2006

 More Than This

 It is always with happy anticipation that I begin reading a book; I wouldn’t have taken it up in the first place had I not some reason to think that I would profit by it, and when the writer is someone I admire as much as C.S.
-Lewis, I know that I will be in the company of a man of immense erudition, elegant refinement of style, and - perhaps most fascinating to me - one who is both a skeptic and a believer.
-So it was with great interest that I opened his book Miracles, which deals directly with an issue that has been vexing me no end lately - the question of Natural vs. Supernatural.
+Lewis, I know that I will be in the company of a man of immense erudition, elegant refinement of style, and – perhaps most fascinating to me – one who is both a skeptic and a believer.
+So it was with great interest that I opened his book Miracles, which deals directly with a question that has been vexing me no end lately – the question of Natural vs. Supernatural.

 With Friends like That…